jonathanyeong/personal-website-content/setting-up-rails-dev-containers.md

 pubDate: 2024-06-30
 updatedDate: 2025-01-07
 title: Setting up dev containers in Rails
-description: How to set up dev containers in Rails, issues I ran into along the way, and my initial thoughts
+description: Development containers are an alternative to local development.
+You can have a dev ready environment running in minutes.
+Here's how we can set one up in Rails, issues I ran into along the way, and my initial thoughts.
 featured: true
 draft: false
 topics: